colindembovsky/cols-agent-tasks/Tasks/ReplaceTokens/README.md

     # tokenRegex: '__(\w+)__'  # regex pattern to use to find tokens
     # secretTokens: df  # DO NOT USE UNLESS YOU'RE ON TFS 2015.
 Specify the secret values here
 ```

+> **NOTE** If you do not use the fully qualified name (`colinsalmcorner.colinsalmcorner-buildtasks.replace-tokens-task.ReplaceTokens@1`) and instead use just `ReplaceTokens@1` you may get "ambiguous task" errors if you install any other extension with a task called "ReplaceTokens".
+See [this issue](https://github.com/colindembovsky/cols-agent-tasks/issues/126) for details.

 ## Settings
 The task requires the following settings: